 Disseminated tuberculosis (TB) is a contagious bacterial infection in which TB bacteria has spread from the lungs to other parts of the body through the blood or lymph system.

-Tuberculosis (TB) infection can develop after breathing in droplets sprayed into the air from a cough or sneeze by someone infected with the Mycobacterium tuberculosis bacteria.
-Small areas of infection called granulomas develop in the lungs.
+Tuberculosis (TB) infection can develop after breathing in droplets sprayed into the air from a cough or sneeze by someone infected with the Mycobacterium tuberculosis bacterium.
+The resulting lung infection is called primary TB.

-The usual site of TB is the lungs, but other organs can be involved.
+The usual site of TB is the lungs (pulmonary TB), but other organs can be involved.
 In the U.S., most people with primary tuberculosis get better and have no further evidence of disease.
 Disseminated TB develops in the small number of infected people whose immune systems do not successfully contain the primary infection.

 Disseminated disease can occur within weeks of the primary infection.
 Sometimes, it does not occur until years after you become infected.
 You are more likely to get this type of TB if you have a weakened immune system due to disease (such as AIDS) or certain medications.
 Infants and the elderly are also at higher risk.